Natural Flea Remedies for Cats (That Really Work!)

 natural remedies for fleas

 These remedies are particularly great for cats who are sensitive to traditional flea treatments, those with compromised immunities, or those cat parents who prefer to lead a more natural lifestyle.
-Check out these natural flea remedies for cats:
+Check out these natural flea treatments for cats:

 Diatomaceous Earth, or DE, is a fine white powder made from the fossilized remains of tiny aquatic organisms called diatoms.
 It’s perfectly safe for humans and animals, but it causes insects – like those pesky fleas – to dry out and die of dehydration because it’s microscopic sharp, abrasive edges cut into the bug’s exoskeleton.

 It’s important that you only use food-grade DE when treating your cat for fleas.
 Any other kind isn’t approved or safe for use in pets, not to mention it won’t be effective at killing the fleas.
 Food grade DE is safe enough for your cat to ingest, so you can sprinkle it directly onto your cat’s fur and rub it in once a day to treat for fleas on his body.
 Sprinkle DE onto your cat’s bedding weekly to treat for fleas there.
-To treat your home, dust your carpeting with DE, work it into the fibers with a stiff broom, leave it for several hours and then vacuum it up.
+To treat your home, dust your carpeting with DE, work it into the fibers with a stiff broom, leave it for several hours, and then vacuum it up.

 fleas are itchy